Skip to main content

 Considering there is no age minimum to open an RRSP, you might have an account for decades.
-At some point, you might also want to move that account from one financial institution to another.
-Here’s how — and why — to do that and how to avoid any major tax implications when you do.
+At some point, you may want to move that account from one financial institution to another.
+Here’s how — and why — to do that and how to avoid any major tax implications if you do.

 What is an RRSP transfer?

 An RRSP transfer lets you move money, investments, or both from one RRSP account to another.
-It’s often done directly between two financial institutions and can take anywhere from a few days to six weeks.
+It’s often done directly between two financial institutions and can take anywhere from a few days to six weeks to process.
 You can swap institutions at any time, as long as you’re under 71 years of age at the end of the year in which you make the transfer.

 Reasons to transfer an RRSP

-Better investment options.
+• Better investment options.
 Not every bank offers the same investment products, whether it’s access to specific funds or types of assets, like private credit or venture capital.
-People who feel restricted in their investment options are able to easily switch their account over to a provider that offers the products they're looking for.
+People who feel restricted in their investment options are able to switch their accounts to a provider that offers the products they're looking for.

 Types of RRSP transfers

 Whichever transfer method you choose, it’s important to have the transfer initiated by a financial institution.
 If you withdraw the money yourself to move to a new institution, the government considers that an RRSP withdrawal and you’ll be on the hook for the related taxes.
-Your bank may also charge a fee of $50-$200 in order to transfer your account, but sometimes the financial institution you transfer your account to will cover that charge.
+While your financial institution may charge a fee of $50-$200 in order to execute the transfer, sometimes the brokerage you transfer your account to will cover that charge.

 Partial transfers vs. full transfers

 Partial transfers allow you to move certain assets in one RRSP account to another, while leaving others untouched.
-Full transfers move the entire balance from one RRSP account to another.
+Full transfers move the entire book of assets and holdings from one RRSP account to another.

 In-kind transfers vs. in-cash transfers